 Kit Strauss founded the program with her eldest son, Eli.
-Kit has a Law Degree from the University of Virginia and a B.A. from Cornell University.
+Kit has a Law Degree from the University of Virginia and a B.A. from Cornell University, and Eli is currently studying Linguistics and Computer Science at Stanford University.
 After Kit was unable to find quality foreign language programs for her three sons, she started creating her own with Eli.
 After years of creating language games and activities, and figuring out what worked and what didn’t, they had a vision of how to help other families enjoy and succeed learning foreign language.

 “Kids like watching other kids,” says Kit, and “my children and their friends were my guide as to what was fun and humorous and what kids would enjoy as we created the videos and games.”